 However you want to paint the picture, gambling is always a losing game for everyone except the casino.
 The HOUSE ALWAYS WINS.

 Online Slots, Poker, Roulette fuels losses in people who do not know better.
-This fuels addiction in gambling addicts and lives and families are ruined.
-The Gaming Industry has over the last 20 years moved online and now they are moving into the financial world.
+This fuels addiction to gambling addicts, and lives and families are ruined.
+The Gaming Industry has over the last 20 years moved online, and now they are moving into the financial world.

 Gaming Broker Scams & How to Spot Them

-The scam comes when the market is highly volatile and you try to sell for a big gain and your order is not filled, or even the price then changes quickly and you are filled at a worse price.
+The scam comes when the market is highly volatile, and you try to sell for a significant gain, and your order is not filled, or even the price then changes quickly, and you are filled at a worse price.

-Also, I have seen many issues with the Spread, this is the large differences between the Bid and Offer Prices.
-The spread is usually where most of the profits are generated for the casino… err I mean the company.
+Also, I have seen many issues with the spread; this is the significant difference between the Bid and Offer Prices.
+The spread is usually where most of the profits are generated for the casino, sorry I mean the company.
 When the Bid and Offer prices do not closely match the actual market, this is a red flag.

-Lastly, there are also many reports of accounts simply being shut down or huge delays or costs involved in withdrawing your money.
+Lastly, there are also many reports of accounts simply being shut down or massive delays or costs involved in withdrawing your money.